mpritchardESTM/esteemedio.github.io/_posts/2020-09-02-6-soft-skills-every-developer-needs-to-get-hired.md

 The future of work demands that we all work smarter across [distributed teams](https://esteemed.io/blog/2020/07/08/5-benefits-of-a-distributed-workforce/).
 As we connect co-workers around the globe, we’re seeing a new benchmark for team-building.

-There aren’t just six soft skills that will boost your chances of finding a developer gig.
-There are dozens of uniquely human qualities and EIQs that will get you hired regularly.
+We’re highlighting six soft skills in this blog, but that doesn’t mean there aren’t others that will boost your chances of finding a developer gig.
+There are dozens of uniquely human qualities and EIQs (emotional intelligence quotients) that will get you hired regularly.

-Here are some categories you can focus on right now that will make you stand out in the crowd.
+Here are some categories you can focus on right now that will make you stand out in the crowd:

 ### 6 soft skills developers can improve today

 #### 1. Communication and people skills

 This one seems obvious, but now that Slack, Zoom, and Trello have become verbs, it’s the most critical.
-It’s not just about your emoji and gif game anymore.
+It’s not just about your emoji and GIF game anymore.

 You’ll need to brush up on how you speak to colleagues and how you empathize.
 Not only with your peers, but also end-users and customers.

 One trick to mastering comms is knowing the best platform to connect on.
 Sometimes a Slack message thread can be tedious, whereas a phone call can quickly answer your question.

 Cross-functional teams that work well together will be unstoppable.
-Teams that hold each other accountable even stronger (see: below).
+Teams that hold each other accountable?
+Even stronger (see below).

 #### 2. Teamwork and collaboration

 Another one that may seem redundant, but you can't work in a vacuum.
 Your teammates will be evaluating not only your tech skills but how accessible and reliable you are.

-An environment that offers diversity of thought, constructive criticism, accountability, and rewards hard work is ideal for teams.
+Teams thrive in an environment that offers diversity of thought, constructive criticism, accountability, and that rewards hard work.
 Clear goals and a growth mindset offer sustainability.

-Collaboration has never been more critical (see: above).
+Collaboration has never been more critical (see above).
 Teams need to adapt quickly to weather the many changes ahead.
 Senior leaders will demand it.

 #### 3. Professionalism and work ethic

 Not showing up to Zoom calls in the sweats you wore all weekend is a start.
 But the new normal means showing up with an added focus and initiative.

 Now that we’re all WFH, efficient time-management will set you apart.
-It’s easy to get distracted with your kids remote learning, laundry to do, and the 24-hour outrage cycle on Twitter.
+It’s easy to get distracted with your kids learning remotely, laundry demanding attention, and Twitter’s 24-hour outrage cycle waiting for you.

-Take the time to architect your days around how you can make the biggest impact ... with the least friction.
-We understand it’s not easy, lol, we do it every day.
+Take the time to architect your days around how you can make the biggest impact — with the least friction.
+We understand it’s not easy (we do it every day).

 #### 4. Strategic thinking and creativity